 A continuation of Introduction to ASL Legal Studies I and II.
 Introduction to ASL Legal Studies III is required for students who receive a grade of NP or F in four or more doctrinal courses in their 1L year.
 Students who receive a grade below a “C” in Introduction to ASL Legal Studies III will be required to take Introduction to ASL Legal Studies IV.

 Introduction to Law/Strategies for Success (replaced in 2017 by Introduction to ASL Legal Studies)– 1 credit hour (required course)

 An introduction to legal analysis and the legal process.
 The course introduces the student to the structure of the judicial system and the thought processes used in it.
 In addition, there is significant emphasis on the nature of the legal profession, rules of conduct for lawyers, and the ideal of professionalism.

-Juvenile Law – 2 credit hours (seminar)
+Juvenile Law – 2 credit hours (seminar or practicum)